 Next, La Cigogne lasse takes us into an elegant and captivating dream; it’s one of my favorite pieces because Schmitt opens the entire range of the piano and gives it full resonance.
 There’s real lyrical emotion felt when one plays this piece, as if we were following the flight (and plight) of this magnificent migratory bird.

 Le Cheval de Ferme-l’œil is an irresistible gallop where the richness of the chords goes hand-in-hand with the incessant repetition of their harmonies — all juxtaposed on a very lively tempo.
 This movement is one of my particular favorites because of its great and incessant momentum.

 By contrast, Le Mariage de la poupée Berthe makes wonderful use of the swaying of very rich chords upon which the melody is placed — at once sweet and sparkling in the treble of the piano.
 What we find here is the presence of a melodic timbre à la française, but also pastel colors, in a peaceful atmosphere that seems almost suspended in time.
 The piece is deceptively difficult to bring off in that it requires a very controlled depression of the keys on the keyboard.

 Lastly, there is the Le parapluie chinois movement which completes the set in dramatic fashion.
 It owes the peculiarity of its theme to the pentatonic scale, along with a picturesque “orientalism” that is very pronounced.

 Overall, this composition is a triumph of dramaturgy in formal evolution.
-But it is also a big challenge for players — particularly the secondo part which is what I typically play.
+But it is also a big challenge for players in the secondo part, which is what I typically play.

 PLN: You have worked with a number of collaborators when performing Le petit elfe.
 On your new recording of this music, you have teamed up with the pianist António Rosado.
 When did the two of you start performing together?
 Who are the other pianists with whom you’ve presented this music in recital?